sgarciav/sergiogarciavergara.com/_posts/2021-01-16-block-diagrams-in-latex.markdown

 drawing.
 These will be the building blocks for your diagrams.

-For example, the following defines a rectangular block that can later be referenced in the code by "block".
+For example, the following defines a rectangular block that can later be referenced in the code by `block`.
 Specifically, it defines the shape, its dimensions, the position of the text, and the color and fill of the box:

 ``` latex